agopinath/ucla-cell-code/README_FOR_LATEST_CHANGES.txt

 This is a summary of the latest major changes for my code on GitHub.
 Last updated: 7/10/13 By Ajay Gopinath.

 Master_script:
-- feel free to make changes that conflict with this, any of my changes were mainly experimental
 - very stripped-down version of its previous self
-- pretty much just a proxy for calling Portion_segment to do the edge detection
+- removed all calls except to Portion_segment and AnalysisCodeBAV to do cell detection and analysis
-- all analysis and other functionality commented out
+- currently gathers all unconstricted cell sizes detected in the specified video files and outputs a histogram of the distribution of these unconstricted cell sizes

 Portion_segment:
 - can currently run by itself as a script. comment lines 24 - 34 and uncomment line 11 (function line)